YamiDaisuke/YamiDaisuke/README.md

 ### What's comming 🤔

-I want to lear Go Lang so I'm preparing a new project that will include a backed build in go lang!!!
+I want to learn Go Lang so I'm preparing a new project that will include a backed build in go!!!

 <!--
 **YamiDaisuke/YamiDaisuke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.